 The Grinch’s origin on why he developed a deep seeded hatred on Christmas, felt backwards, because the citizens of Whoville are the ones responsible for isolating The Grinch by making fun of his appearance.
 Ironically, there’s no reason for The Grinch to hate Christmas, this makes The Who’s the actual bad guys, while The Grinch himself felt like he was the good guy from the very beginning.
 In the book/animated special, he was already a villain, until he had a change of heart, and The Who’s were nice people.

 There’s a fake looking Green Screen Effect showing kids bouncing on hoppity hops.

 Annoying Cartoon Sound Effects are often used.
 If the movie is animated, I’m willing to give it a pass.

 Look, I understand Cindy in the book, didn’t recognize The Grinch as Santa, but in the film, she’s aware of what he looks like.
-Ron Howard accidentally made Cindy act like Lois Lane on not recognizing Clark Kent who’s obviously Superman.
+Ron Howard accidentally made Cindy act like Lois Lane for not recognizing Clark Kent who’s obviously Superman.
 As Mr. Potato Head from Toy Story once said, “Did you take stupid pills this morning?”